 Learn how to read nutrition labels.
 Make sure very little of the carb content are simple sugars.
 The more fiber and the less sugar listed, the better it will be.

-Diets, fad and otherwise
+Diets: fad, and otherwise

-Keto and other low carb diets seem tempting but I really like carbs, sadly even simple carbs.
-When I don’t eat enough carbs, I feel it and it is difficult to be active that day.
+Keto and other low-carb diets seem tempting, but I really like carbs, sadly even simple carbs.
+When I don’t eat enough carbs, I can feel it, and it is difficult to be active that day.

 It was a very expensive program, but it helped keep him in line.
-That is way out of the realm of the possible for the target audience of this essay but it shows it can work and can be done on your own and have it work well.
+That is not possible for the target audience of this essay, but it shows it can work and can be done on your own and have it work well.
 It would take a fair amount of self-control which is the most important skill to learn to keep weight off.